PurdueNWP/M1_SU2023/Week1/project.md

 cp ~/M1_SP2023/Week1/Assignment1_Getting_Started.qmd ~/NWP1/Week1/
 ```
  -  **Important step** To launch Rstudio with pre-installed Python packages, type in the terminal:
-     - `launchstudio.sh`
+     - `launchstudio` This is a [small script](launchstudio.sh) installed for you by running the [first_launch.sh](first_launch.sh) earlier.
      -  After the RStudio starts, use the File manager to navigate to `NWP1/Week1` in your Home directory.
      -  Double click on the file `Assignment1_Getting_Started.qmd` to open the Quarto document.
      -  Write your name as a coauthor
-     -  Run the code chunk by chunk.
+     -  Run the code chunk by chunk, pay attention to the output in the *Console*.
      -  Answer the last question.
-     -  Save your changes.
+     -  Save your changes frequently.
+     -  You could preview the document by clicking the *Render* button.
+A HTML (web) file will be created.
- -  Once done, convert the Jupyter Notebook into a pdf document using the command in the **\>\_Anvil Shell Access**
+ -  Once done, convert the Quarto document into a Word document using the command in the *Terminal*.
  ```
- quarto render Assignment1_Getting_Started.ipynb --execute --to pdf
+ quarto render Assignment1_Getting_Started.qmd --to docx
  ```
- - Download the rendered pdf file to your own computer by selecting **Files** then **NWP1**, then **Week1**.
-Check the box in front of `Assignment1_Getting_Started.pdf`, then click **Download** from the top menu.
+ - Download the rendered Word file to your own computer by selecting **Files** then **NWP1**, then **Week1**.
+Check the box in front of `Assignment1_Getting_Started.docx`, then click **Download** from the top menu.
  - Submit the downloaded file to the Brightspace Assignment1 upload portal.
+Congratulations!